saurabh2021-cell/First_Project/README.md

 # First_Project
-will make a html page inside this
+will make a html page inside this.
+It will also have javascript code inside it.